 It is the beginning of September again and parents all over the country are preparing for the start of the new school year.
 For some parents though, this is a time of increased stress, or even weary resignation, that once again they will have to face the daily battle of encouraging their child into school.
 For others, getting their child into school is a distant memory.
 These are the...Learn More

 This article is about Autism and anxiety.
-Research suggests that up to 85% of individuals with Autism will suffer from anxiety.
-A child with Autism is twice as likely as a neurotypical (non-autistic) child to experience anxiety.
+Research suggests that up to 85% of autistic individuals will suffer from anxiety.
+An autistic child is twice as likely as a neurotypical (non-autistic) child to experience anxiety.
 A significant number will suffer from extreme anxiety – to the point that it affects not just their life but their family’s too.
-Some children are too anxious to...Learn More
+Some children are too anxious to attend...Learn More

 This article is equally applicable to both boys and girls.
 In the course of many years of clinical experience I have learned that boys can be just as good as girls at ‘masking’ their difficulties (particularly those who have the Pathological Demand Avoidance profile).